JoeSchiff/GIMP_video_filters/README.md

 <br/><br/>
-All the GIMP code together (with extras):
+All the bash GIMP code together (with extras):
 ```
 for i in $(find . -maxdepth 1 -type f | sort -V)
     do echo -e \\n Begin: "$i"